What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Methodology

-In our work, we first adopt the commonly used VGG16+FPN for generating the TCL map, as well as the geometric features for each text segment.
-The text segments are defined by $(x, y, h, w, \theta)$ as small rectangles, where $x$ and $y$ represent the $X$ and $Y$ coordinates of the rectangle's center point, and $h$, $w$ and $\theta$ represent the height, width and the rotation angle of the rectangle, respectively.
+We first adopt VGG16+FPN for generating the TCL map, as well as the geometric features for each text segment.
+The text segments are defined as small rectangles by $(x, y, h, w, \theta)$, where $x$ and $y$ represent the $X$ and $Y$ coordinates of the rectangle's center point, and $h$, $w$ and $\theta$ represent the height, width and rotation angle of the rectangle, respectively.

-As shown in Fig.~\ref{3}, the final extracted features $P_4$ are used to generate the TCL map, and the geometric features (\textit{i.e.}, Height map $H$ and Angle map $\Theta$) to restore the geometric representation of text segments.
+As shown in Fig.~\ref{3}, the final extracted features $P_4$ are used to generate the TCL map, and the geometric features (\textit{i.e.}, Height map $H$ and Angle map $\Theta$) are used to restore the geometric representation of text segments.
 More specifically, $Conv_{1\times1}$ is applied on $P_4$ to obtain these text maps, namely, TCL, H and $\Theta$.
-In our work, the Width map (W) is obtained by applying a clip function to the Height map while keeping the width between 2-6 pixels, as shown in Fig.~\ref{4}.
-Sect.~\ref{ablation} further discusses the impact of the width value on the final results.
+The Width map (W) is obtained by applying a clip function to the Height map while keeping the width $w$ between 2-6 pixels, as shown in Fig.~\ref{4}.

-Note that, our constructed visual representation for each text segment is designed to depict the `characterness' and `streamline' of the text instance, as characters in a text instance are usually slender, and therefore text segments with a smaller width can increase the accuracy for using their connected shape to approximate the actual text instance.
-Also, smaller text segments may better differentiate chars, char spacing and word spacing in the text, which will be used to further suppress false detection.
-The ablation studies conducted in Sect.~\ref{ablation} demonstrate this.
+Note that, the width $w$ of text segments affects the generation of the graph structure and the final contour shape, and hence influences the overall performance of text detection.
+This is because our constructed visual representation for each text segment is designed to depict the ``characterness'' and ``streamline'' of the text instance.
+Since characters in a text instance are usually taller than they are wide, denser text segments with a smaller width can therefore approximate the contour of text instances more accurately using their connected shapes.
+Also, smaller text segments better differentiate characters, character spacing and word spacing in the text, which will be used to further suppress false detections.
+The ablation studies conducted in Sect.~\ref{ablation} demonstrate this with extended discussion on the impact of the width $w$ on the final results.